MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 ---
-description: The process of distributing extension by mechanism other than verified stores
+description: Distribute extensions using the Windows registry
-title: Alternate Method of Distributing Extension
+title: Alternate methods to distribute extensions
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 09/15/2020
+ms.date: 01/28/2021
 ms.topic: article
 ms.prod: microsoft-edge
 keywords: edge-chromium, extensions development, browser extensions, add-ons, partner center, developer
 ---

-# Alternate Method of Distributing Extension
+# Alternate methods to distribute extensions

-If you are a developer who wants to distribute an Extension as part of the installation process for other software, or a network admin that want to distribute an Extension throughout their organization, Microsoft Edge supports the following Extension installation methods:
+If you are a developer who wants to distribute extensions as part of the installation process for other software, or a network admin that wants to distribute extensions throughout their organization, Microsoft Edge supports installation on Windows using the Windows registry.
+Microsoft Edge supports installing an extension hosted at a URL, which will be referred to as `update_URL`.
+On Windows, the `update_URL` must point to the Microsoft Edge Add-ons catalog where the extension must be hosted.

-*   **Using the Windows registry \(Windows only\)**

-Microsoft Edge supports installing an Extension hosted at an `update_URL`.
-On Windows, the `update_URL` must point to the Microsoft Edge Add-ons catalog \(Microsoft Edge Add-ons\) where the Extension must be hosted.

 > [!NOTE]
-> External installation of Extension via a preferences json file for macOS <!--and Linux--> are not supported yet.
+> External installation of extensions using a JSON file for macOS <!--and Linux--> for preferences is not supported.
 This feature support will soon be available.

-## Using the Windows registry
+## Add key to the Windows registry

-First, publish the Extension in the Microsoft Edge Add-ons, or package the CRX file and make sure that it installs successfully.
+Ensure your extension is published to the Microsoft Edge Add-ons catalog, or package the CRX file and install the extension using the CRX file on the client.

-The steps to install Extension via registry in windows are:
+The steps to install extensions using the registry in Windows are:

-*   Find or create the following key in the registry:
+1. Find or create the following key in the registry:
      *   32-bit Windows:  `HKEY_LOCAL_MACHINE\Software\Microsoft\Edge\Extensions`
      *   64-bit Windows:  `HKEY_LOCAL_MACHINE\Software\Wow6432Node\Microsoft\Edge\Extensions`
-*   Create a new key \(folder\) under the Extensions key with the same name as the ID of your Extension \(for example, `aaaaaaaaaabbbbbbbbbbcccccccccc`\).
+1. Create a new key, or folder, under the `Extensions` key with the same name as the ID of your extension.
+For example, the ID may be `aaaaaaaaaabbbbbbbbbbcccccccccc`.
-*   In your Extension key, create a property, `update_url`, and set it to the value: `https://edge.microsoft.com/extensionwebstorebase/v1/crx`,  \(this value points to the CRX of your extension in the Microsoft Edge Add-ons\).
-If you want to install an extension from the Chrome Web Store, provide the Chrome Web Store update URL, `https://clients2.google.com/service/update2/crx`.
+1. In the new key, create a property called `update_url`, and set the value to the following JSON code.
+If your CRX is in the Microsoft Edge Add-ons catalog, use `https://edge.microsoft.com/extensionwebstorebase/v1/crx` for the value of `update_url`.
+If your extension is in the Chrome Web Store, use `https://clients2.google.com/service/update2/crx`.

     ```javascript
     {
         "update_url": "https://edge.microsoft.com/extensionwebstorebase/v1/crx"
     }
     ```

-*   Launch the browser and go to `edge://extensions`; you should see the extension listed.
+1. Launch the browser and go to `edge://extensions` to confirm that the extension is listed.

-## Updating and uninstalling
+## Update or uninstall extensions from the Windows registry

-Microsoft Edge scans the metadata entries in the registry each time the browser starts, and makes any necessary changes to the installed external extensions.
+Microsoft Edge scans the metadata entries in the registry each time the browser starts, and makes changes to the installed extensions.

-To update your extension to a new version, update the file, and then update the version in the registry.
+To update installed extensions to a newer version, first update the CRX file, and then update the key in the registry.

-To uninstall your extension \(for example, if your software is uninstalled\), remove your preference file \(`aaaaaaaaaabbbbbbbbbbcccccccccc.json`\) or the metadata from the registry.
+You may want to remove your extension as part of your uninstall process when removing other software from the client computer.
+To uninstall your extension, remove your preferences file, for example `aaaaaaaaaabbbbbbbbbbcccccccccc.json`, or delete the key from the registry.

 <!-- image links -->